cathxrsis/cathxrsis.github.io/_drafts/2018-05-05-declaritive-thinking.md

 ---
 layout: post
-title: "Think Declaritively"
+title: "Are you thinking like a machine?"
-date: 2018-05-05
+date: 2020-12-30
-description: Or how to ask for things nicely.
+description: "Perhaps the 90s weren't the zenith of programming."
 effort: 5min
 tags:
 - Systems Engineering